20 THINGS TO DO IN BACOLOD + TOURIST SPOTS + ITINERARY (2025)

 Masskara Festival, the festival of smiles, is one of the biggest festivals in the Philippines, held every October in Bacolod City, Negros Occidental.
 The term “Masskara” was coined from the words “mass” (crowd) and “kara” (face), which literally means “Festival of Many Faces”.
 During the celebration, Bacolod exude an enchanted atmosphere as masked dancers fill the streets, dancing to the tunes of live music, and many events are organized in the city.

-THINGS TO DO IN BACOLOD: MASSKARA FESTIVAL
+BACOLOD THINGS TO DO: ATTEND MASSKARA FESTIVAL

 Interestingly, Masskara Festival was founded sometime in 1980 and was first held back in October 19, 1980 to help ease the misery of the locals.
 A tragedy struck in the evening of April 22, 1980 when M/S Don Juan, a ferry carrying about 1,000 passengers, most of them are Negrense, collided with M/T Tacloban City tanker en route to Bacolod from Manila.
 The ferry instantly sunk off shore Mindoro, killing about 750 passengers.